BlerifyPlatform/identity-contracts/DidSpecs.md

   - concatenate both utf8_array_controller and value_array_value: concatenated_value
   - Compute the keccak256 digest of `concatenated_value`: digest
   - obtain the base58 representation of `digest`.
-  - Note: vm-identifier can also be calculated from the parameters set in the [setAttribute](./DIDAttributesServices.md#saving-data-to-the-did-registry) smart contract method

 Example: The following object represents a valid verification method.